WPDevelopers/notificationx/README.txt

 3. **WordPress/Woocommerce Reviews:** Showcase your Plugin/Theme reviews from WordPress.org & build credibility.
 [Source: WordPress, Freemius, WooCommerce & also ReviewX]

 4. **WordPress Download Count:** Display how many people have downloaded your product from WordPress.org recently.
 [Source: WooCommerce, EDD, Freemius, Envato]

 5. **Notification Bar:** With "Notification Bar", you can easily display nice looking special discount offer or important notice on your website.
 Besides, you can even use a countdown timer to create a sense of urgency among your customers or users to hurry up.

+6. **Contact Form Notifications:** Display your favourite contact form popup notifications on websites and create urgency among your site visitors to get engaged with you.
+[Source: Contact Form 7, Ninja Forms, WPForms, Gravity Forms (PRO)]

-6. **Email Subscriptions [PRO]:** MailChimp notification lets you showcase the users who have subscribed to your MailChimp list as a popup on your website.
+7. **Email Subscriptions [PRO]:** MailChimp notification lets you showcase the users who have subscribed to your MailChimp list as a popup on your website.
 [Source: MailChimp, ConvertKit]

-7. **CUSTOM NOTIFICATIONS [PRO]:** You can create advanced and customized notifications just the way you want using these options.
+8. **CUSTOM NOTIFICATIONS [PRO]:** You can create advanced and customized notifications just the way you want using these options.

 ## 🔥 POWER UP WITH ADVANCED INTEGRATIONS ##